jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I'm serious, open these apps up please.
 Come back when you're done.

-Within a few seconds you can chat with friends, get live TV, and receive pin-point directions.
-Isn't it cool that wherever you go, you'll have these very important levers of power at your disposal.
-I mean, can you imagine writing down driving directions on a napkin?
-What about driving back and forth to Blockbuster everytime you want to watch a movie?
+Isn't it cool that within a few seconds you can chat with friends, get live TV, and receive pin-point directions.
+Even as society is under a quarantine, you have these very powerfule levers of power at your disposal.
+I mean, can you even imagine driving back and forth to Blockbuster everytime your locked in family watches a single movie?

 Of course not.
 This isn't 1990.
+And, besides, Blockbuster wouldn't even be open anyway.

 Now get your medical records ready.
 Next up, collect all your recent health metrics like weight, heart rate, temperature, and sleep cycles from your FitBit or Apple Watch.
-Excellent, now let's evaluate your risk factor to Covid-19 by comparing your statistics to the records of those unlucky people who got sick; especially the ones who got really sick.
+Excellent, now let's evaluate your risk factor to Covid-19 by comparing your statistics to the records of those unlucky people who got sick; especially the ones who are seriously ill.

 What characteristics is this new disease targetting?
 Blood types, genetics, diet, lifestyles?

-ROGAN
+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/DemandingImpureBobwhite' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+_Please enable sound.
+Credit JRE Clips._ https://www.youtube.com/watch?v=9PwTgpTlJBg

 I hope your risk factor is good.
 But, if you're in trouble, what does your nurse or doctor say to do?
 Don't tell me, but I hope it was at least calming to hear specialized medical advice.